In-depth: PostHog vs Google Analytics 4

 3. Transparent and cheap pricing (forever)

 We default to charging as little as possible while still making a profit – we also have a generous free tier on all our products.
 We can do this because we're efficient.
-We don't splurge on massive sales teams, or D-list comedians to host an annual convention you'll never attend.
+We don't splurge on D-list comedians to host an annual convention you'll never attend.
 Want to know how much we'll charge?
 See our pricing calculator.

 Comparing PostHog and Google Analytics